 If you are paying above your minimum monthly payments consistently, your advance position will build up over time and you may be able to arrange a redraw.

 We assess each request for a redraw on a case-by-case basis.
 We do a review of your loan situation, including any changes in your income and any other debts outside of your home loan.
 The amount you may be eligible to redraw will be based on this review.
 It may be that a redraw is not suitable based on your financial situation.

 When considering a redraw, you need to decide whether this is the right option for you.
 Redrawing funds from your advance position may increase your minimum monthly payments to ensure the loan is still paid in full by the end of your loan term.
 You can check your advance amount in the Client Portal.
-Note: Our redraw facility is not available to customers with a shared ownership loan.
+Please note, redraws on shared ownership loans are considered for purchasing further shares only.